Breakfast Flatbreads

 Method

-- Preheat the oven to 400°F. If utilizing a pizza stone, place it in the oven to preheat; otherwise, line a heavy metal baking sheet with parchment paper.
+- Preheat the oven to 400°F. If using a pizza stone, place it in the oven to preheat; otherwise, line a heavy metal baking sheet with parchment paper.

 - Heat the 1 tablespoon of olive oil in a large cast-iron or heavy-bottomed skillet over medium heat.
 Add the sliced green onions, diced red bell pepper, and bulk sausage.